Mibew/docs.mibew.org/src/development/server-side-events.md

 **Widget**.
 An associative array with the following items is passed to event
 handlers:

-* 'visitor': array populated with the data of a visitor.
+* _'visitor'_: array populated with the data of a visitor.
 See returned value of `track_get_visitor_by_id()` function from `libs/track.php` for more info.

-Note that when a visitor will be tracked by the **Widget** for the first time, initially the '[Create](#visitor-create-event)' event will be triggered, and the 'Track' event will be triggered only afterwards.
+Note that when a visitor will be tracked by the **Widget** for the first time, initially the "[Create](#visitor-create-event)" event will be triggered, and the "Track" event will be triggered only afterwards.

 #### Delete old